Tuesday, November 29, 2011

 Benguet Corp. unit remits dividends

-In a disclosure to the Philippine Stock Exchange, the mining firm said its unit, Benguetcorp Nickel Mines, Inc. (BNMI), has paid cash dividends to the parent equivalent to P32 per share.
+Benguet Corp. announced on Wednesday that its subsidiary has remitted dividends as it earned from its shipment of high-grade nickel ore.
+In a disclosure to the Philippine Stock Exchange, the mining firm said its unit, Benguetcorp Nickel Mines, Inc. (BNMI), has paid cash dividends to the parent equivalent to P32 per sha...

 Read more »